aspineon/wildfly-ejb-remote/README.md

 What is it?
 -----------

-Access an EJB from a remote Java client application, using *EJB* and *JNDI*.
+Access an EJB from a remote WAR client application, using *EJB* and *JNDI*.
 There are two components to this example:

 1. A server side component: